What to expect when you move back home

 Just as when you moved abroad, be proactive in your new life back home and take the time to appreciate all the things you missed when you were away.

-Finally, it might help to join groups or organisations, like my Facebook Expat Chat Group where you’ll find people with shared experiences.
+Finally, it might help to join groups or organisations, like my Facebook Expat Parents Support Group where you’ll find people with shared experiences.

 [x_callout type=”center” title=” I can help YOU with YOUR move abroad ” message=”I offer one-to-one support and targeted help and advice to help YOU navigate your own expat journey.
 I can make sure you are well-prepared for expat life.
 Hop on a call with me to find out more” button_text=”Let’s chat!” button_icon=”comments-o” href=”https://bookme.name/expatability/expat-espresso” target=”blank”]